 Square Fee Calculator

-The Square POS is free to use.
+The Square POS includes a completely free plan.
 It has no setup fees or monthly fees.
 All you pay are processing fees on credit and debit card payments.

 Every new Square account also comes with a free magstripe card reader that connects to iOS or Android smartphones and tablets to accept credit card payments.
 Square says to expect your card reader in 10 days, but in our experience, it usually doesn’t take that long.

 However, we recommend purchasing an EMV/chip reader since it makes your transactions more secure.
 These readers start at $49.
 Square offers interest-free payment plans for larger hardware purchases like iPad stands or Square Terminals.
 See more information about Square’s hardware options in the hardware section below.